-- YNAB (you need a budget) – a online budgeting tool that is free for 34 days then $50/ year.
-This is what we use now, and is worth every penny.
+- YNAB (you need a budget) – a more robust online budgeting tool that is free for 34 days then $99/ year.
+This is what we’ve been using for years & recommend to people all the time!

 Step 1.
 Roughly Sketch Out Your Budget.

 I think this brainstorming step is easiest with pen & paper.
-Use my blank budget template to get started quickly.
-Then, go back and plug it in your app of choice later.
+Use my budget template to get started quickly.
+Then, go back and plug the info into your app of choice later.